-When it comes to the health and the safety of our food supply, few issues are as contentious as the debate on GMOs, or Genetically Modified Organisms.
+Have you ever wondered what GMOs, or Genetically Modified Organisms, really means?
 At this point, most consumers have heard of GMOs, but many still don’t understand exactly what they are, or what all the fuss is about.

 How GMOs Are Created